Prerequisites

 Source code for all tutorials and assignments will be made available in various repositories on GitHub.
 To download source code you will use Git to clone repositories to your Department Linux user account or to your private computer.

-Open a terminal, type git --version
+Open a terminal, type git --version and press enter.

-is installed you will something similar to this as a result in the
+git --versionIf git is installed you will something similar to this as a result in the

 terminal.

-is not installed you will something similar to this as a result in the
+git version 1.9.1If git is not installed you will something similar to this as a result in the

 terminal.